KhoaLiang/MuaHeXanhOnline/README.md

 # Software
-This is backend of BKTravel Project
+This is backend of Mua He Xanh Online Project

 # How to run project
 1. Git clone